Run owner-held inventory without spreadsheets, handoffs, or guesswork.

 - Cloud-hosted, multi-user, browser-based — no DOS terminal

-- Mobile scanning for receiving, picking, and cycle counts
+- Mobile scanning for receiving, picking, cycle counts, and exception photos

 - Self-service owner portal instead of monthly email exports